 Do you remember the 80:20?
 We 80% of our energy on getting newer customers, while the remaining 20% on existing customers.
 In fact, what this rule proves is that we tend to use a 20% energy to maintain and grow 80% of our existing customers.
 Very poorly!

-Yea, I get it – you should expand your business and put it out to a new market by offering a competitive price for all services.
-This does not mean you should put all focus on getting new customers.
+You’re right – you should expand your business and put it out to a new market by offering a competitive price for all services.
+However, you shouldn’t put all focus on getting new customers.
 On the other hand, your existing customers should not be abandoned too.
 How this works is once you have customers who are happy with your services and ready to pay for your quality delivery, ensure to do everything you can to keep them coming for more.
 What’s more, existing customers are easier to lure and they promote your business better with more testimonials and referrals.

 Keep up with quality and good customer management relations.
 Then, you’ll attract more customers who want quality and not a low price.